afetit/fetal-mri-segmentation/README.md

 - The list of scans you need to segment (test_t2w.cfg).
 You will need to edit this list.
 - A list that defines how you wish to name output files (bdn_out_names.cfg).
 Each entry in this file should correspond to an entry in the list of scans file.
 You will need to edit this list.

-To use the files, simply use standard DeepMedic commands as follows:
+To run the BDN, simply use standard DeepMedic commands as follows.
+GPU acceleration is recommended and can be specified using the -dev key.
 ```
 ./deepMedicRun -model ./examples/configFiles/bdn/model/bdn_model_config.cfg
                -test ./examples/configFiles/bdn/test/bdn_test_config.cfg